How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What is the maximum interest rate for a promissory note in Washington?

-Washington imposes a usury limit of 12% or 4% above T-bill rate.
-Charging interest above the legal limit is considered usury and can result in penalties — in Washington, the consequence is: forfeiture of all interest; double penalty.
+Washington caps interest at 12% or 4% above T-bill rate.
+Charging above the legal limit is usury - in Washington, the penalty is: forfeiture of all interest; double penalty.
+Always confirm the current rate with an attorney, as usury laws can change.

 Do I need a notary for a promissory note in Washington?

-Notarization is not required for a promissory note to be legally valid in Washington.
-However, notarizing the document is strongly recommended — it deters forgery claims, simplifies enforcement in court, and makes the note self-authenticating as evidence.
+Notarization is not required in Washington for a promissory note to be legally valid.
+Notarizing it anyway is strongly recommended - it deters forgery claims, simplifies court enforcement, and makes the note self-authenticating as evidence.
 Having 1 witness is also recommended.

-What happens if the borrower defaults on a promissory note in Washington?
+What happens if a borrower defaults on a promissory note in Washington?

-If the borrower defaults, the lender may demand immediate repayment of the full outstanding balance, charge any default interest rate specified in the note, and pursue legal action in Washington court.
-Because this is a secured note, the lender may also seize and sell the collateral to recover the outstanding amount.
+Upon default, the lender may demand immediate repayment of the full outstanding balance, charge any default interest rate specified in the note, and file suit in Washington court.
+As a secured note, the lender may also seize and sell the collateral to recover the outstanding amount.
 Lenders have 6 years from the date of default to file a lawsuit under Washington's statute of limitations for written contracts.

 What must be included in a Washington Secured Promissory Note?

 A valid Secured Promissory Note in Washington must include: Written agreement signed by borrower; Detailed collateral description; Interest rate disclosure; Lien filing if applicable.
-Our platform automatically includes all required elements for Washington in your generated document, formatted to meet state standards.
+Our platform automatically includes all required elements formatted to Washington standards.

 Ready to Create Your Washington Secured Promissory Note?